 How do the changes align with other CBI programs in the Caribbean?

-The broader age restriction is consistent with regional practice, but eliminating the education requirement is more liberal than in some rival programs, creating a competitive edge for Saint Kitts CBI Dependents.
+The expanded age limit aligns with regional practice, but removing the education requirement is more generous than in some rival programs.
+As a result, Saint Kitts CBI dependents gain a competitive edge.

 When will the changes take effect?